-EDUC 615 (3-3-0) Techniques of Teaching in the High Schools

-A study of the teaching profession, with emphasis on teaching strategies, curriculum content and development, and materials selection for secondary school education.
+EDUC 615 (3-3-0) Techniques of Teaching in the High Schools: A study of the teaching profession, with emphasis on teaching strategies, curriculum content and development, and materials selection for secondary school education.

-EDUC 616 (3-3-0) Teaching and Technology in the Middle and Secondary Schools

-A study of the teaching profession, with emphasis on teaching strategies, curriculum content and development technology, and materials selected for middle and secondary school education, grades 6-12.
+EDUC 616 (3-3-0) Teaching and Technology in the Middle and Secondary Schools: A study of the teaching profession, with emphasis on teaching strategies, curriculum content and development technology, and materials selected for middle and secondary school education, grades 6-12.
 Specific attention will be directed forwards developing each student as a facilitator of learning.
 Emphasis will be placed on integrating technology to enhance teaching and learning.

-EDUC 620 (3-3-0) Adolescent Psychology

-A study of the adolescent in contemporary society, theories of adolescence, and the physical, emotional, social, familial, moral, educational, vocational, and ethnic influences on adolescent behavioral development.
+EDUC 620 (3-3-0) Adolescent Psychology: A study of the adolescent in contemporary society, theories of adolescence, and the physical, emotional, social, familial, moral, educational, vocational, and ethnic influences on adolescent behavioral development.

-EDUC 626 (3-3-0) Applied Strategies for Safe and Peaceful Schools

-This course is designed to enhance students' knowledge related to safe schools, violence and conflict resolution.
-This introductory course will also provide participatory, experiential and hands-on training in conflict resolution, resiliency strategies and peer mediation for pre-service and in service educators.
+EDUC 626 (3-3-0) Applied Strategies for Safe and Peaceful Schools: This course is designed to enhance students' knowledge related to safe schools, violence and conflict resolution.
+This introductory course will also provide participatory, experiential, and hands-on training in conflict resolution, resiliency strategies and peer mediation for preservice and in service educators.
 Promoting pro-social behavior and improving learning in K-12 settings for all students are stressed.
 A supervised field experience is required.

-EDUC 630 (3-3-0) Advanced Educational Psychology

-A study of teaching as a process, emphasizing educational objectives, characteristics of students, theories of learning and motivation, teaching styles and techniques, and evaluation processes.
+EDUC 630 (3-3-0) Advanced Educational Psychology: A study of teaching as a process, emphasizing educational objectives, characteristics of students, theories of learning and motivation, teaching styles and techniques, and evaluation processes.

-EDUC 640(3-3-0) Principles and Practices of Supervision

-An introduction to educational administration and supervision, including such topics as the multifaceted role of the supervisor, administrative organization, decision making, instructional leadership, curriculum planning, staff development and evaluation, group dynamics, effective school and classroom research, teacher-learner dynamics, motivation, behavior, leadership styles, interpersonal relations, cultural pluralism, and contemporary trends in education.
+EDUC 640(3-3-0) Principles and Practices of Supervision: An introduction to educational administration and supervision, including such topics as the multifaceted role of the supervisor, administrative organization, decision making, instructional leadership, curriculum planning, staff development and evaluation, group dynamics, effective school and classroom research, teacher-learner dynamics, motivation, behavior, leadership styles, interpersonal relations, cultural pluralism, and contemporary trends in education.

-EDUC 641 (3-3-0) Advanced Studies in Human Development and Learning Communities

-An exploration of psychological principles and their application to the problem of teaching and learning, including characteristics of stages in human development throughout the preschool and school years, theories of motivation and learning, classroom management strategies, individual differences, exceptional achievement and teaching strategies.
+EDUC 641 (3-3-0) Advanced Studies in Human Development and Learning Communities: An exploration of psychological principles and their application to the challenges of teaching and learning, including characteristics of stages in human development throughout the preschool and school years, theories of motivation, metacognition and other aspects of learning, classroom management philosophies, individual differences and characteristics of diverse learners, and the impact of educational practices on learners.
+Field experience activities required. (variable hours)

-EDUC 644 (3-3-0) Foundations and Curriculum Development

-A study of educational foundations and curriculum development in secondary schools, including discussions of the development, implementation, and evaluation of educational goals and objectives in the secondary curriculum.
+EDUC 644 (3-3-0) Foundations and Curriculum Development: A study of educational foundations and curriculum development in secondary schools, including discussions of the development, implementation, and evaluation of educational goals and objectives in the secondary curriculum.

-EDUC 646 (3-3-0) Trends and Issues in Curriculum and Instruction (Seminar)

-An exploration of the current issues, trends, and research in curriculum and instruction, and the sociological, psychological, and political factors influencing educational trends and innovations.
+EDUC 646 (3-3-0) Trends and Issues in Curriculum and Instruction (Seminar): An exploration of the current issues, trends, and research in curriculum and instruction, and the sociological, psychological, and political factors influencing educational trends and innovations.